 When you start looking around for that perfect GPS unit to throw in your truck, there are two main features that you may want to pay attention to:

 pick a GPS unit that can take a little rough handling.
 You probably won’t be throwing it around, or at least you shouldn’t.
 But depending on where you mount it, it may feel every bump in the road.

 Sure, there are a lot of other features to be aware of that you may want or even decide that you really don’t need.
 We will be covering these more in the following reviews but for the most part, these extra features are really dependent on what you are looking for.

-Our Top Picks For Truck GPS Devices
+Other Options For Truck GPS Devices

 Ready to dive in and find the best fit for your driving and GPS needs?